danielcode/asn1/README.md

 * Asn1::Type::Real
 * Asn1::Type::UTF8String

-All primitive types (and their direct descendants) have two class methods:
+All primitive types  have two class methods:
 * encode(format, object)
 * decode(format, object)
 where format is one of :xer, :der or :per.
 However, :per does not currently work.

 #### Primitive Type Aliases
 Each type alias in an ASN.1 module maps to a type under Asn1::Type.

 E.g. MyInt ::= INTEGER => Asn1::Type::MyInt

 ### Complex Types